 - Remove the seeds from the cardamom pods and grind them in a pestle and mortar.
 Add them, along with all other ingredients, to a blender and blitz until smooth.
 Keep in the fridge until ready to use.

-My high-speed blender has been VERY well used lately.
+My Froothie Optimum 9400 high-speed blender has been VERY well used lately.
 From smoothies and soups to vegan ‘cheese’ sauce, I use it daily.
 I can’t recommend it enough.
 It makes cooking quick and healthy.
 It’s more powerful than a Vitamix and far cheaper.
-At only £329, it is saving me loads of money in nut milks and I can use up not-so-fresh vegetables and fruit in soups and smoothies.
-It even cleans itself.
-If you want a Froothie blender like my Optimum 9400, then click this Froothie link and you’ll get a free 12 year warranty if you enter the code 30-day money back guarantee.
-‘Cause I love y’all so much.
+It’s saving me loads of money in nut milks and I can use up not-so-fresh vegetables and fruit in soups and smoothies.

 Disclosure: The people at Froothie sent me my Optimum 9400 for review a few months ago.
 I don’t have to write about it, but I do because it ROCKS and I think everyone should have one.